BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The Protocol

 \subsection{The decision rule}

 We present the decision rule of \lmysticeti through an example protocol run. \Cref{fig:example} shows the local view of a \lmysticeti validator in a system with six validators $(v_0, v_1, v_2, v_3, v_4, v_5)$, parameterized with two leader slots per round.
-Following standard notation, we denote a block as $B_{(v_i, R)}$, where $v_i$ is the issuing validator and $R$ is the block's round.
+We denote a block as $B_{(v_i, R)}$, where $v_i$ is the issuing validator and $R$ is the block's round.
 Initially, all proposer slots are in the \sundecided state.
 The validator examines the portion of the DAG shown in \Cref{fig:example} and attempts to classify as many leader-slot blocks as possible into either \scommit or \sskip.

-\para{Step 1: Determine the leader slots} The sequence of leader slots for each round is predefined and known to all validators.
+\para{Step 1: Determine the leader slots} The sequence of leader slots for each round is predefined and known to all validators, following a deterministic round-robin rotation.
 In the example of \Cref{fig:example}, every validator knows in advance that the leader slot sequence is [$L_{0a}$, $L_{0b}$, $L_{1a}$, $L_{1b}$, $L_{2a}$, $L_{2b}$, $L_{3a}$, $L_{3b}$].
 This deterministic mechanism ensures that even if validators have divergent DAG views, they still agree on the leader slots (and their order) for a given round—regardless of whether a block has been observed in that slot.
 This design also enables low latency by allowing multiple leaders per round, using these slots to order the causal history.

 \para{Step 2: Direct decision rule} The validator attempts to classify each slot (even those without a block) as either \scommit or \sskip.
 To do so, it processes each slot individually, starting with the lowest slot that is part of a complete wave ($L_{2b}$), applying the \lmysticeti \emph{direct decision rule}.
-The validator classifies a block $B$ in a slot as \sskip if it observes $4f+1$ blocks from the subsequent \decision round that do not vote for it, and as \scommit if it is strongly certified.
-As discussed in \Cref{sec:dag}, a block $B$ is strongly certified if there are $4f+1$ blocks voting for it.
+The validator classifies a block $B$ in a slot as \sskip if it observes $4f_c+1$ blocks from the subsequent \decision round that do not vote for it, and as \scommit if it is strongly certified.
+As discussed in \Cref{sec:dag}, a block $B$ is strongly certified if there are $4f_c+1$ blocks voting for it.
 Otherwise, the validator leaves the slot as \sundecided.